Geometry of Weighted Homogeneous Spaces: Cluster algebras

-In this case there exists a skew symmetrizing matrix $D$ such that the matrix $DAD^{-1}$ is positive definite.
-Assume $R$ is an irreducible root system, $\{ \alpha_1,....\alpha_n \}$ the set of simple roots and the Cartan matrix $A$.
-Let $\{ x_1,...,x_n \}$ be the cluster variables at a seed of the corresponding cluster algebra. denote by $R_{\geq -1}$ the set of roots which are either positive or negative simple.
+In this case, there exists a skew symmetrizing matrix $D$ such that the matrix $DAD^{-1}$ is positive definite.

+In the following, we make the connection between the cluster variables of a cluster algebra of finite type and the combinatorics of the root systems more precise.
+Assume $R$ is an irreducible root system, $\{ \alpha_1,....\alpha_n \}$ is the set of simple roots, and the Cartan matrix $A$ is given.
+Let $\{ x_1,...,x_n \}$ be the cluster variables at a seed of the corresponding cluster algebra.
+Denote by $R_{\geq -1}$ the set of roots that are either positive or negative simple.
+The interrelation between cluster algebras of finite type and the root systems of Lie algebras and the structure theory of homogeneous manifolds is much deeper than what is mentioned above.
+The cluster variables and the root systems are related through a tropicalization map.
+We only mention several theorems in the following to motivate the idea.